At a glance

 Cornish Lobster, Brioche, and the British Sandwich Menu

 The Cornish lobster fishery is the British anchor for this sandwich and is documented far older than the bun it travels on.
 Lobster pots have been worked along the Cornwall coast for centuries; Padstow and Newquay lobster boats fed a London restaurant market through the railway era, and the modern Cornish lobster fishery is managed under quota and minimum landing size by the Cornish Fish Producers' Organisation and the UK Marine Management Organisation.
-The National Lobster Hatchery was founded in Padstow in 2000 and operates as a registered charity releasing juvenile lobsters back into Cornish waters at scale, and is the named local landmark the modern brioche-bun build is tied to as a Padstow specialty.
+The National Lobster Hatchery was founded in Padstow in August 2000 by local fisherman Dominic Boothroyd and operates as a registered charity releasing juvenile lobsters back into Cornish waters at scale, marking a moment when the sustainability of the Cornish catch became a named local concern rather than an assumed one.

 Rick Stein's Seafood Restaurant opened on Riverside in Padstow in 1975 and changed the British coastal-seafood economy across the next half century.
 Stein's restaurants and his BBC television series from 1995 onward pushed Cornish shellfish from a local catch into a national menu category, and the lobster roll on a soft enriched bun became one of the standing summer items on the Padstow menus and on the broader Cornish chef-led seafood scene that followed him.
 Nathan Outlaw, Mitch Tonks, Mark Hix, and the Whitby-Cromer-Aldeburgh east-coast cooks built parallel local menus through the 2000s and 2010s, and the brioche-bun lobster roll became the British holiday-coast sandwich most of those kitchens carried as a summer line.